DKIM Signature Verification Difficulties with the Gmail API

 var result = SendEmail(gmailService, "me", emailContent);

-User Interface for Email Configuration and Security Settings
+Email Configuration and Security Setting User Interface

-HTML and JavaScript for Dynamic Configuration Management
+JavaScript and HTML for Adaptive Configuration Management

 <!-- HTML Form for DKIM Configuration -->